 In the following overview, you can find the Facebook Pixel.
 You can also see an overview of the activities, i.e. whether and how often the pixel was triggered on your website.

 You'll also find the pixel ID here.
 You'll need this if you want to integrate the pixel into your website using GDPR -Plugins.
 If you need the pixel code to integrate it manually into the web page header, you can call it up by clicking on the pixel name → Set up.
 In case you haven't set up the pixel beforehand.

 What you should know in connection with the Facebook pixel are the so-called custom conversions.
 Because with the help of the custom conversions, you can track Events.

-Do you want to know how many users have bought a product or left their email address on your website?
-You can create a custom conversion for this.
+You would like to know how many users have bought a product or entered their email address on your website.
+Then you can create a custom conversion for this.

 Click on "Custom conversions" in the Event Manager.

 In the overview that follows, go to "Create custom conversion".